 In a whitepaper, he worked with the SpaceX and Tesla teams to test the idea’s feasibility and understand its economics.
-They found that a “pod” would be able to travel a distance of 30 miles in just 2.5 minutes, cutting a six hour trip to just 30 minutes.
+They wrote that a “pod” would be able to travel a distance of 30 miles in just 2.5 minutes, cutting a 6-hour trip to just 30 minutes.
 And it would only need to cost about $20 USD each way to sustain itself.

 That speed could alter where and how Americans live, dramatically changing both residential and commercial real estate.
-One could easily work in Manhattan and live a six-hour drive away, in Burlington, Vermont — with a 30-minute Hyperloop commute.
+One could feasibly work in Manhattan and live a 6-hour drive away, in Burlington, Vermont — a 30-minute Hyperloop commute.

-While you would still need trucks and their human drivers for last-mile delivery, a Hyperloop-like system could transport goods an order of magnitude faster at much lower expense (with far less pollution).
+While you would still need trucks for last-mile delivery, a Hyperloop-like system could transport goods an order of magnitude faster at much lower expense (with far less pollution).

 One day, when Musk was sitting in traffic outside LA, he tweeted out a complaint that became the impetus for the company that would attack this problem head-on.

-Reducing cost comes down to two things: size and speed.
+Reducing cost comes down to 2 things: size and speed.

 The cost of a tunnel is proportional to the cross-sectional area of the tunnel.
 The wider the tunnel you want, the more you have to pay for it.
 The NYC Second Avenue Subway tunnel is 23.5 feet wide.
 A one-lane road tunnel has to be 28 feet.
 The two-lane A-86 West tunnel in Paris, completed in 2011, is 38 feet wide.

-Musk is also looking to further reduce the impacts of The Boring Company through one of its main assets: dirt.
+Musk is also looking to offset the environmental impact of The Boring Company through one of its main assets: dirt.